chadrem/easy_lua/README.md

 In Lua, tables can act as integer indexed arrays or as hashes (associative arrays).
 Easy Lua tries to automatically convert tables to the correct actionscript type (`Array` or `Object`).
-The `autoConvertArrays` can disable the automatic conversion (and save some CPU cycles):
+The `autoConvertArrays` setter can disable the automatic conversion (and save some CPU cycles).
 Tables will then always convert to `Object`:

     var easyLua:EasyLua = new EasyLua();